Custom Scheduled Events

-Custom Scheduled Jobs are user-defined scripts that run on a recurring schedule.
+Custom Scheduled Events are user-defined scripts that run on a recurring schedule.
 You write the script and ScriptForge executes it automatically during each scheduled cycle.

 - Configure: